Get Started Free

 Pricing: 7-day free trial available.
 Premium subscription is $12.99/month.

-Voice & text translation perform well.
-The interface is designed for travel and everyday use.
-The app knows its scopes and I believe that users should too.
+Voice and text translation perform well and the interface is designed for travel and everyday use.

 Voice Translation feature of Speak & Translate app.